 Before you even pick up a mic, it’s important to know how its position in relation to the speaker will change your tone.
 If you have never looked inside a guitar cab, it wouldn’t be a bad idea to check it out.
 Either remove the grill or shine a flashlight through it to see the speakers inside.
-Depending on the size of the cab, you’ll have one, two or four speakers.
+Depending on the size of the cab, you’ll have one, two, or four speakers.
 The small dome in the middle is called the dust cap.
-Placing the mic “dead center” over the cap will give you the brightest sound, meaning it will have more higher frequencies.
-Sometimes, a SM57 on the dust cap will be all you need, but if the sound is too shrill or fizzy, you can move it to the outer edge of the speaker.
+Placing the mic “dead center” over the cap will give you the brightest sound, meaning it will have higher frequencies.
+Sometimes, an SM57 on the dust cap will be all you need, but if the sound is too shrill or fizzy, you can move it to the outer edge of the speaker.
 Placing the mic over the edge of the speaker will give you a warmer sound.
 The part in between the dust cap and the edge of the speaker is called the cone.
 By varying the position of the mic between the cap and the edge, you can give get a wide range of tones.
 Even a difference of an inch can dramatically change what gets recorded.

-Now that we’ve talked about mic positioning in 2D, let’s add the third dimension.
-One thing to consider before you start recording is how much “room” do you want to hear.
-That is, how much natural reverb from the space you are in do you want to add.
+Now that we’ve talked about mic positioning in 2D let’s add the third dimension.
+One thing to consider before you start recording is how much “room” you want to hear.
+That is, how much natural reverb from the space you are in do you want to add?
 This varies greatly from genre to genre and even between artists within a genre.
 The way to add “room” to your sound is by backing the mic off the cab.
 The more distance there is between the speaker and the mic, the more likely the reflected sounds (reverb) will be picked up.